🧬

 Official measurements, coat, and temperament

-• Coat: Thick, glossy, and straight with a dense undercoat, designed for extreme cold.
+• Coat: Thick, dense, and glossy with a well-developed undercoat, designed to withstand extreme arctic temperatures.

 Breed Trivia